Launching RC Gliders

 RC gliders suitable for hand launching in this way are typically smaller (say up to 1500mm span) and commonly called 'chuckies'.

-Discus Launched Gliders (DLGs) are a newer breed of rc glider, designed with a particular launch method in mind.
+Discus Launched Gliders (DLGs) are a different breed of rc glider, designed with a particular launch method in mind.

 The good thing with this form of glider launching is that you don't have to be strong, because the power comes from the technique.